vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 Vipps development.
 Send an email to integration@vipps.no with a list of email addresses to invite, with the same people on CC.
 We'll fix the rest.

+This does require that you have already ordered a Vipps solution, and that you already have API access.

 This does, unfortunately, not apply to customers using one of our [plugins](https://github.com/vippsas/vipps-developers#plugins), or customers using Vipps through a partner.